List of Marvel Comics characters: M: Mainframe

-Mainframe is the name of three fictional characters appearing in American comic books published by Marvel Comics.
+Mainframe is the name of three characters appearing in American comic books published by Marvel Comics.

 Earth-691 version

 The Earth-691 version of Mainframe is a future counterpart of Vision that is featured in the title Guardians of the Galaxy.
-Main Frame is the chief operating system of an entire planet, and the guardian of the shield of hero Captain America.
+Mainframe is the chief operating system of an entire planet, and the guardian of the shield of hero Captain America.
 He soon joins the Guardians of the Galaxy spinoff, the Galactic Guardians.